AxdeKlerk/SLP/README.md

 ### 1.2 Target Audience

-The target audience is niche and focuses only on the rock and metal musicians and fans.
+The target audience is niche and focuses only on the rock and metal musicians and fans in Norwich.
 It is specifically aimed at an aging demographic of rock and metal fans who don’t rely on social media for gig information in Norwich, the new rise in younger rock and metal fans who are looking to support up-and-coming artists locally, emerging (and unsigned) rock and metal artists looking for promotion in Norwich, other music promoters who may want to collaborate, as well as music journalists wanting to cover gigs.

 [add merch and ticket sales]

+---

 ## 2. Planning and Development

 ### 2.1 Project Statement and ERD

 This project involves developing a web application focused on promoting and managing rock and metal music **events** held at a **single fixed venue**.
-The website allows **users** to either **log in** or browse as **guests**.
+The website allows **users** browse as **guests** or **log in** for a personalised experience.
 Logged in users have the the ability to browse upcoming events, **search for merchandise and/or tickets**, add them to a **basket** and **purchase** event tickets and merch.

-Each event offers **tickets for sale**, which users can select and add to their **basket** alongside any **merchandise**.
+Each event offers **tickets for sale** thet users can add to their **basket**, alongside any **merchandise**.
 The store offers official **products** such as shirts, hoodies, and accessories, which can be **filtered by product description**.
-Users can then proceed to **checkout**, where they provide payment securely via **Stripe**.
+Users can then proceed to **checkout**, where they provide payment securely via **Square**.

 Users will also be able to view and **track the status of their orders**,
 receive **email confirmations** for purchases, and search for **artists and bands** to discover more music.